 Australia is well known for its stunning scenery, breath-taking rainforests, all year round Mediterranean style climate and not to mention the adorable koalas and kangaroos!
 It sounds like the dream holiday destination doesn’t it?
 For many of us it’s on our list of ‘to visit’ places, whether it be for the bucket list holiday of a lifetime, or for a few days before you board your cruise ship…

 Our specialist cruise consultant Haydn was lucky enough to cross the incredible destination off his bucket list!
-He went on a 5-day trip to the land of OZ and even took part in activities that you can do as part of The Fully Escorted Australia & New Zealand Odyssey bucket list package!
+He went on a 5-day trip to the land of OZ and even took part in activities!
 So we decided to ask him a few questions and get the lowdown on what were his top spots to visit, and what to expect from the country that has everything.

 Read on to find out why Australia is now his new favourite country!

 On the first full day of Haydn’s trip he decided to take part in the Melbourne Lanes and Arcade Walking Tour provided by Hidden Secrets Tours.
 The 3-hour long adventure offered an alternate view of the city and enabled him to visit the places that tourists usually overlook… He inspected exclusive boutiques by local designers, admired the incredible street art of Melbourne and stopped off at some of the quirkiest cafes tucked away from the hustle and bustle.

 We asked Haydn what made the tour for him and he told us: “We got to see some of the ‘quirky’ retailers and cafes, plus street art.
 Perfect tour as we had so little time in Melbourne, but MEL is a fantastic city and now at the top of my list of favourite cities alongside Vancouver!”